agrommek/YaRB/README.md

 Use templated versions if:

+ - You need the assignment operator (`operator=`) to work.
+Assignment is only implemented for templated versions, because only there we can guarantee that capacities match.
  - There are only ring buffers in your program with few differing capacities, ideally only one capacity for all ring buffers in use.
 Using multiple templated ring buffers with different capacities may lead to code bloat.
  - All needed capacities are known at compile time.
 Non-type template parameters must be constexpr.
  - You worry about heap fragmentation and/or dynamic memory is too limited.